 Some things can’t really be improved upon.
 Take, for instance, Jeremy’s review of the full-size Ruger Security-9 9mm pistol we published last January.
 He pretty much nailed it.
-Ruger’s now making a compact size model and from re-reading his take, I can confidently echo virtually everything he had to say about the bigger gun.
+Ruger’s now making a compact size model and from re-reading his take, I can confidently echo virtually everything he had to say about the bigger handgun.

 Well, almost.
-Because while the Security-9 Compact is basically a bobbed version of its bigger brother, that brings some changes into play in both its use case and how it compares to its smaller competition.
+Because while the Security-9 Compact is basically a bobbed version of its semi-automatic bigger brother, that brings some changes into play in both its use case and how it compares to its smaller competition.

 First, the features.
 The Security-9 Compact is, in fact, a shortened version of the full-size gun.
 No surprise there.
-It’s clearly intended as a medium capacity compact carry pistol.
+It’s clearly intended as a medium-capacity compact carry pistol.

 The reduction in height and length mean it’s much more concealable than its bigger brother.
 It also makes this a two-finger pistol (above) when using one of the two flush-fit 10-round magazine that Ruger includes with the pistol.

 If you want a full three-finger grip, that’s not a problem.
-Ruger also throws in an extension you can install on one of the stainless steel magazines.
+Ruger also throws in an extension you can install on one of the stainless-steel magazines.
 Installation is simple, too.
 All you need is a punch and you won’t have to worry about launching your spring and follower across the room, either, thanks to the magazine’s internal floor plate.

 While the magazine release is perfectly positioned, I could have done with a slightly bigger (taller) button.
 Then again, my hands are unusually small.
 The average shooter will have no problem dropping a mag without adjusting their grip.

 The American-made Security-9 is equipped with the same thumb safety as the original.
 It’s definitely on the small side.
-That’s good because it keeps the gun’s overall width down and won’t snag on anything during the draw.
+That’s good because it keeps the compact pistol‘s overall width down and won’t snag on anything during the draw.
 It’s big enough, however, that swiping it off with your thumb is quick and easy.

 Engaging it, however, is neither.
 Unlike, say, a 1911 safety, the Security-9’s lever is hinged at the front for some reason.
 That means you can’t easily engage it one-handed or without re-gripping the gun.
 I don’t find that to be a big problem — disengaging it is always the much more urgent task — but some users may.